When to start weaning?

 Preparing baby food

 - Cooking Steaming preserves the taste and nutrients; if boiling, use as little water as possible and don't overcook.
 Once cooked, add just enough boiled water or cooking liquid, breast or formula milk to make a smooth purée.

 - Puréeing For the first few weeks, make purées lump-free, not too thick.

 - Freezing Save time by preparing purées in bulk.
-Fill the container almost to the top, cool, seal and freeze as soon after cooking as possible.
-In the early stages, ice-cube trays are perfect, but seal them in a freezer bag.
-They'll keep for about eight weeks.
+Fill small, portion-sized containers or an ice cube tray almost to the top, before cooling, sealing and freezing as soon after cooking as possible.
+It's a good idea to seal ice cube trays in a freezer bag.
+The frozen food will keep for about eight weeks.

 She may spit out food at first, so make sure you’re both dressed for mess!